promzy5883/shortly/README.md

-# Frontend Mentor - Shortly URL shortening API Challenge
+# URL Shortener
+Created with #React and #AppwriteCloud